thatdevsherry/thatdevsherry/README.md

 Software engineer with 7 years of experience across various stacks.
 I enjoy working on back-end technologies and tinkering in automotive.

+My primary language of interest is Rust.
+Have also worked with Python and TypeScript.

 **[Open to work]**

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=thatdevsherry&theme=catppuccin_mocha&hide_border=true&date_format=%5BY.%5Dn.j)](https://git.io/streak-stats)